 Klonopin abuse is common among teenagers and young adults, who either take it orally or crush the tablets to snort it.
 While many take Klonopin illicitly, others start with a legitimate Klonopin prescription and misuse the substance by taking more than prescribed or more frequently than prescribed.
 It can also be a drug of choice for heroin and cocaine addicts who may not have access to their typical source of getting high.

-Those abusing Klonopin can obtain it a number of different ways, both legally and illegally.
+Those abusing Klonopin can obtain it in a number of different ways, both legally and illegally.
 One is tovisit several different doctors for prescriptions, though they can also forge prescriptions or buy it off the street.

 Symptoms and Signs of Abuse

 Benzodiazepines in general often have effects of amnesia, hostility, irritability, and vivid dreams.
 Physically, it dulls the central nervous system and induces dilated pupils, shallow respiration, an irregular pulse, coma, or death.
 The effects of a Klonopin high should be taken seriously.
 Its side effects can be deadly, especially if combined with other drugs or alcohol.

 If your loved one is becoming irritable, secretive, and generally changing their behavior, it could be a sign of addiction, and while it’s serious, there is hope and treatment is available.

 Treatment for Klonopin Addiction